-Group therapy is at the heart of the treatment program at Recovery Lighthouse because this form of therapeutic intervention encourages the individual to come out of the isolation so often experienced by those suffering with the illness of addiction.
-Group therapy promotes the value of shared experiencing where working through ones problems is concerned.
-Joining a group may feel daunting at first, however group therapy can provide certain benefits that individual therapy cannot and clients’ who choose to engage in group therapy often report their surprise as to the rewards of this form of treatment.
+Group therapy is at the heart of the treatment program at Recovery Lighthouse because this form of therapeutic intervention encourages the individual to come out of the isolation so often experienced by those suffering from the illness of addiction.
+Group therapy promotes the value of shared experience where working through one’s problems is concerned.
+Joining a group may feel daunting at first, however, group therapy can provide certain benefits that individual therapy cannot and clients’ who choose to engage in group therapy often report their surprise as to the rewards of this form of treatment.

 As noted above, therapy groups alleviate individual isolation and the notion that one is alone with problems that are unique and without resolution.
 Group work provides a support network, a platform for the shared experiencing lifes events, from a diverse group with different personalities and perspectives.
 This offers each group member a valuable source of feedback and the opportunity to consider alternative ways of approaching their own individual life problems.